WiFiUpdated June 17, 2026· 6 min read

 Stop spelling out long passwords letter by letter.
 Generate a free WiFi QR code and let guests connect to your network with a single scan — no app downloads, no signup, no watermarks.

-Why WiFi QR Codes Are the Modern Way to Share Passwords
+Why WiFi QR Codes Are the Modern Standard

 Think about the last time someone asked you for your WiFi password.
 You probably had to dig through your router settings, dictate a random mix of uppercase letters, numbers, and special characters, and then repeat yourself three times.
 It's awkward, slow, and surprisingly error-prone.